 When you are driving a vehicle, you may generally assume that it is safe—so long as no warning lights are on.
 Yet certain vehicles may be the equivalent of a ticking time bomb, plagued with one or more defects that could prove injurious or fatal should they cause an accident.
-Manufacturers must test for and eradicate any such defects, but may have failed to do so for many reasons.
+Manufacturers must test for and eradicate any such defects but may have failed to do so for many reasons.

 You may choose to bring a lawsuit if you or a loved one has suffered an injury, including a fatal injury, because of a vehicle manufacturer’s wrongdoing.
 An Arlington manufacturer defect accident lawyer may help you seek an outcome to your case that compensates you or a loved one for your losses.
-Call Loncar Lyon Jenkins today at (877) 239-4878Â for a free consultation.
+Call Loncar Lyon Jenkins today for a free consultation.
+We can explain more about how our Arlington car accident attorneys can help.

 Types of Manufacturer Defects